-The Organizing Committee will prepare and send a visa support letter to participants upon completing the Registration form, where you are kindly requested to supply the organizers with a copy of the passport page (with a photo) and personal data.
+The Organizing Committee will prepare and send a visa support letter to participants upon completing the Application form, where you are kindly requested to supply the organizers with a copy of the passport page (with a photo) and personal data.
 The same information is to be provided for the accompanying person(s).

 Using visa support letter one can apply for a short-term (30 or 90 days) humanitarian visa.
 If one needs multiple long-term visa, please contact the Organizing Committee.
 Here you can find the list of Russian embassies and consulates around the world.
 If you plan to obtain a visa in a country you are not a citizen of, a copy of your residence permit is also needed.